Blanche Lincoln

 Lincoln was the first woman and the first Arkansan to serve as chair of the U.S. Senate Committee on Agriculture, Nutrition and Forestry.
 She also served as the Chair of Rural Outreach for the Senate Democratic Caucus.
 In 2010, she ran for a third term, but was defeated in a landslide by Republican John Boozman, whose brother, Fay Boozman, she had defeated in 1998.
 She is the founder and a principal of Lincoln Policy Group, a consulting firm.

 Early life, education and private career

 A seventh-generation Arkansan, Blanche Lambert was born in Helena, Phillips County, the daughter of Martha (née Kelly) and Jordan Bennett Lambert.
 Her father was a rice and cotton farmer.
 Her older sister, Mary Lambert, is a film director.
 She received her early education at the local public schools in Helena, and was the student council president at Central High School from 1977 to 1978.

 Lincoln attended the University of Arkansas in Fayetteville, where she was a member of the Chi Omega sorority.
-She graduated from Randolph-Macon Woman's College (now known as Randolph College) in Lynchburg, Virginia, in 1982, earning a Bachelor's degree in biology.
+She graduated from Randolph-Macon Woman's College (now known as Randolph College) in Lynchburg, Virginia, in 1982, earning a Bachelor of Science degree in biology.
 She originally sought to go into nursing.